garrandall/popular-music-data/tracks/baretta-s-theme---keep-your-eye-on-the-sparrow---rhythm-heritage.md

   ranking_list: Billboard Hot 100
   start_date: '1976-07-04'
 ---
-Baretta's Theme (Keep Your Eye on the Sparrow)
-Rhythm Heritage

-Introduced by Sammy Davis, Jr. in the 1975 television show "Baretta."
-Best-selling records by Sammy Davis, Jr. in 1976, Merry Clayton in 1975, And Rhythm Heritage in 1976.

 Don't go to bed with no price on your head,
 Don't do it.
 Don't do the crime if you can't do the time.

-(Chorus)
 Keep your eye on the sparrow,
 When the going gets narrow.